joe7575/sections/README.md

 Sections are blocks of size 16x16x16.
 By default the grid is aligned to the world origin (offset 0).
 Optionally the grid can be offset by 8 blocks (configurable via the `sections_grid_offset` setting), so that section boundaries run right through the middle of map blocks.

-The idea behind this is that e.g. many Techage facilities should be built within a map block, so that there can be no partial failures if not all map blocks of a facility are loaded.
+The idea behind this is that, for example, many Techage facilities should be built precisely within a single map block.
+The 8-block border provides sufficient distance to neighboring buildings for a hall or shell around the facility.

 ### Commands